 The location of your apartment is extremely important.
 You need to pick a location after listing and then prioritizing your personal needs and lifestyle (i.e. work or school).
 A good apartment building should also be in an area with low crime rate.
 Consider these questions:

 - Do you want to be near your workplace or have easy access to retail and grocery stores?

 - Do you need to live near public transport?

 You want to be in an area with a low crime rate.
 No area or apartment building is crime-free, but crime can be measured and you can look up crime rates historically by neighborhood.

 The apartment building should be well built.
 You do not need to be an architect to figure out the basics of a well-built building.

 - Exterior should be visually appealing to the eyes.
 You can look at this yourself when visiting.

 - Specific sound control measures like concrete floors and ceilings to help with noise control.
-Check reviews for complaints of noise.

 - Large windows for natural sunlight

-- Good safety features like bright night-time lighting and common entrances securely locked with a key or fob access
+- Good safety features like bright night-time lighting and common entrances securely locked

 - Exterior clean and free of external objects such as hanging electric meters, electric poles, water meters.
 These items can be a huge eyesore and not very fun to come home to.
-Another feature which sometimes can’t be avoided is window air conditioner units.
+Another feature which sometimes cannot be avoided is window air conditioner units.
 These can be an eyesore too.

 A good apartment building must be well maintained.
-For instance –
+For instance: